 Plant-based protein powders use various vegan sources of protein.
 Some of the most common sources are soy, peas, brown rice, and hemp, though these are by no means the only types available.

-Containing plenty of soluble fiber and branched chain amino acids, pea protein powder is another excellent protein source for plant-based protein powders.
+Containing plenty of soluble fibre and branched-chain amino acids, pea protein powder is another excellent protein source for plant-based protein powders.
 Although it's slightly less protein-rich than soy, it's ideal for people who are allergic to soy or grains or who choose to avoid them.

 While rice is naturally high in carbs and not especially high in protein, brown rice protein powder is created by removing about 80% of the starch from brown rice.
 Consequently, brown rice protein powder is high in protein and free of most allergens.
 Although brown rice protein powder contains an essential amino acid called methionine, it lacks other amino acids, so if you opt for it, make sure you eat a variety of other proteins as well.

-One of the few plant-based sources that contains 20 amino acids, including all nine essential amino acids, hemp protein powder is undoubtedly good for you.
+One of the few plant-based sources that contain 20 amino acids, including all nine essential amino acids, hemp protein powder is undoubtedly good for you.
 It also contains omega-3 and omega-6 fatty acids.
-On the downside, it has quite a strong taste that can be difficult to mask with other flavors.
+On the downside, it has quite a strong taste that can be difficult to mask with other flavours.

 Many plant-based protein powders contain multiple protein sources rather than just one.
 Blending different types of protein gives you a more complete nutrient and amino acid profile, and it can improve the texture of a protein shake.

-While you can find unflavored plant-based protein powders, most come pre-flavored.
-Vanilla and chocolate are perhaps the two most common protein powder flavors, but there are a wide range of other options as well, from peanut butter to fruity flavors.
+While you can find unflavored plant-based protein powders, most come pre-flavoured.
+Vanilla and chocolate are perhaps the two most common protein powder flavours, but there are a wide range of other options as well, from peanut butter to fruity flavours.

-If you only intend to make simple shakes with non-dairy milk or water, just choose the flavor that most appeals to you.
-However, if you'll be adding your protein powder to smoothies, consider the flavor profile you're going for.
+If you only intend to make simple shakes with non-dairy milk or water, just choose the flavour that most appeals to you.
+However, if you'll be adding your protein powder to smoothies, consider the flavouur profile you're going for.
 For instance, chocolate protein powder might be nice in a smoothie with banana and nut butter, but it would taste out of place in a green smoothie.

 Since the whole point of protein powder is to consume more protein, you’ll of course want to consider the protein content of your chosen brand.
 Ideally, you should choose a brand that offers at least 20 grams of protein per serving.
 If you're trying to build a lot of muscle, however, you may wish to investigate options that have 30 grams of protein or more per serving.
 Also look at the serving size, as some brands may seem to have more protein than others while, in truth, the label is depicting a larger serving size.

-It's rare for plant-based protein powders to contain refined sugar, but flavored options usually contain some kind of sweetener.
+It's rare for plant-based protein powders to contain refined sugar, but flavoured options usually contain some kind of sweetener.
 These usually fall into one of two categories: natural sugars and artificial sweeteners.